Lafayette ChBE has modern facilities and equipment, from which cutting-edge research can be performed.

 The Center for Molecular Bioengineering (Acopian 232) is a recently renovated laboratory space in Acopian Engineering Center, adjacent to the Chemical Engineering Unit Operations Laboratory.
 The Center is partitioned into several “suites”, each enabling a core research area of expertise in molecular bioengineering: real time RT-PCR, biaxial materials testing with digital image correlation, biomaterials fabrication, protein crystallization and separation, and state-of-the-art microscospy, including an inverted fluorescence phase contrast microscope and an inverted confocal microscope with a 60” flat panel monitor to increase teaching capabilities.
 Other capital equipment include a Nanodrop spectrophotometer, protein electrophoresis equipment, chromatography apparatus, microcentrifuge, refrigerated centrifuge, chemical hood, refrigerator, and -20oC freezer.
 The Center is dedicated to undergraduate teaching laboratories and to student/faculty research in bioengineering.

-The Environmental and Energy Engineering Laboratory is equipped with state-of-the-art instrumentations to conduct its ongoing research in the biodiesel production and green engineering.
+The Environmental and Energy Engineering Laboratory (AEC 233B) is equipped with state-of-the-art instrumentations to conduct its ongoing research in the biodiesel production and green engineering.
 The facilities include a gas-chromatograph/mass spectrometer, supercritical fluid extractor, and supercritical fluid reactor as well as being outfitted ancillary equipment such as an analytical balance, block heaters, freezer, and a laminar flow hood.

 The Mammalian Tissue Culture Laboratory (Acopian 235) is located directly across the hall from the Center for Molecular Bioengineering.
 It is equipped with a biological safety cabinet, CO2 incubators, and necessary supporting apparatuses to grown and maintain mammalian cells in culture, such as a water bath, refrigerator, -20oC freezer, and a -80oC freezer, and an inverted phase contrast microscope with image acquisition and analysis capabilities.
 The cell culture suite is dedicated to student/faculty research projects and in teaching laboratories (in ChE 372: Biomolecular Engineering) to introduce students to sterile cell culture techniques.